maitybiky/git_Quick_push/README.md

 # gytfast

-A hassle-free npm module for automating Git directory tracking, committing changes, and pushing to your remote repository with a single, simple command
+A  npm module for automating Git directory tracking, committing changes, and pushing to your remote repository with a single, simple command

 ## Installation